vtereshkov/xdpw/README.md

 * No "classical" object-oriented programming
 * Units cannot be compiled separately
 * `Real`, `Double` and `Extended` types are equivalent to `Single`
-* Arrays, records and sets cannot serve as untyped constants.
-Typed constants should be used instead
+* Arrays (except strings), records and sets cannot be untyped constants.
+Use typed constants instead
 * No `High` and `Low` functions for open arrays.
 Open array length should be explicitly passed to a subroutine
 * Statement labels cannot be numerical